FARMERS MARKET INSPIRATION

 Put it together:

-Season roast on all sides with salt and pepper.
+Season your filet with sea salt and pepper.

 Artfully arrange your fennel, orange slices, lemon slices and chiles over the salmon.

 Squeeze the juice from the half orange over the filets.